DerekKen/DerekKen.blog.comments/README.md

 # DerekKen.blog.comments
-Comments data of my individual blog
+Comments data of my individual blog.
+The blog itself is in my private repository.